Sebastien-Remy/moa-app/docs/ROADMAP.md

 - No absolute or relative storage path is persisted in `StoredFile`.
 - The storage service is the only component responsible for building the physical path.

+#### Stored file extension

+- `StoredFile` stores a nullable normalized file extension without the leading dot.
+- Examples: `pdf`, `jpg`, `xml`.
+- The extension is determined by the server during import.
+- User-provided extensions are never trusted without verification.
+- When no safe extension can be determined, `extension` remains null.
+- The physical filename is the `StoredFile` ULID followed by the extension when one is available.

 #### File maintenance

 - File maintenance is handled by dedicated application services and console commands.